gooddata/gooddata-ui-sdk/tools/dashboard-plugin-template/README.template.md

 ### How can I setup compatibility of the plugin?

 You can modify minEngineVersion and maxEngineVersion properties in `src/{{pluginIdentifier}}\_entry/index`.
 By default, we guarantee that plugin will be compatible only with the exact version of the dashboard engine used during its build (`"bundled"` option).
 But if you are sure, that plugin is compatible also with the other engine versions, you can set concrete range of the versions (e.g. `"minEngineVersion": "8.8.0", "maxEngineVersion": "8.9.0"`).
+Note that combining multiple plugins created before version `8.8.0` may not work.

 ### How do plugin dependencies work?